Skip to main content

 }

-You can remove the delay and split to instantly unsubscribe contacts who received a double opt-in email, so they would be subscribed only after they click on the email.
+You can remove the delay and split to instantly unsubscribe contacts who received a double opt-in email, so they would be subscribed only after they click on the email (step 3).

 Step 3: Double Opt-in Subscription

-Create an automation, you can name it "Double opt-in subscription".
+Create a second automation, you can name it "Double opt-in subscription".

-Add a trigger "clicked on a message," select a filter "marketing activity ID," paste the ID of your "Double opt-in email" automation, and then add a webhook block like this.
+• Select your automation trigger to be "clicked on a message," add a filter "marketing activity ID," paste the ID of your "Double opt-in email" automation.

 URL: